GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

 AVAILABILITY:

 Users can access what they need

 Policies don't block legitimate work

-System responsive and accessible
+System is responsive and accessible

 → Business operations continue

----

 ## Key Insights